"The universe is full of magical things patiently waiting for our wits to grow sharper." - Eden Phillpotts

 350.org http://www.350.org/ An international campaign aiming to use beautiful, creative and unstoppable methods to spread the idea that 350 is the most important number on the planet.
 We need to reduce atmospheric carbon dioxide concentrations to at most 350ppm to avoid huge and irreversible damage to life on Earth.
 They need our ideas and inspiration to spread the word as far as possible and thus move the international negotiations in that direction.

-TEQs (Tradable Energy Quotas) http://www.teqs.net/ The Lean Economy Connection outlines a national framework designed to ameliorate the impacts of both climate change and peak oil, support local initiatives and guarantee a nation's emissions reductions.
+TEQs (Tradable Energy Quotas) http://www.teqs.net/ The Fleming Policy Centre outlines a national framework designed to ameliorate the impacts of both climate change and peak oil, support local initiatives and guarantee a nation's emissions reductions.
 Simple yet brilliant - exactly the kind of thinking the world needs right now.

-Painting the Town Green (pdf) http://www.green-engage.co.uk/.../ A report by Green Engage Communications investigating how we communicate climate change, and why we so often fail to prompt any behavioural change in those we talk to.
-This is crucial information for all of us, as MPs still claim that the popular support is not there for realistic action on climate change, and this must change.
+Painting the Town Green (pdf) http://www.green-engage.co.uk/.../ An investigation of how we communicate climate change, and why doing so often fails to prompt any behavioural change.
+This is crucial information for all of us, as MPs still claim that the popular support is not there for realistic action on climate change.
 Chapters 6 & 10 especially recommended.
 Also see the outstanding Common Cause report on this topic, which was the inspiration for one of my blog posts.

 Carbon Trading - A Critique (pdf) http://www.thecornerhouse.org.uk/.../ An excellent, readable exploration of some of the shortcomings of our current systems of international carbon trading, such as the Kyoto Protocol and the European Union Emissions Trading Scheme (EU ETS).
 Edited by Larry Lohmann.
 This 2010 report by FERN also comes recommended.